Homelessness

 Description of the Indicator

 Homelessness data is tracked annually via point-in-time counts reported to the U.S. Department of Housing and Urban Development.
-In 2021, local agencies responsible for conducting the point-in-time counts were given the option of modifying count procedures due to the COVID-19 pandemic.
-Since then, some data has been limited – in particular, data on shelter status is incomplete and thus the total number of unhoused individuals does not include those unsheltered at the time of the count in cases where unsheltered data was not collected.
-Data is reported by Continuum of Care regions across Pennsylvania.
-These include Lackawanna County, Luzerne County, and the Eastern Pennsylvania Continuum of Care, which is composed of 33 primarily rural counties – including Wayne County.
+In 2021, local agencies responsible for conducting the point-in-time counts were allowed to modify count procedures due to the COVID-19 pandemic.
+Since then, some data have been limited, particularly shelter status data, which are incomplete.
+Thus, the number of unhoused individuals does not include those unsheltered at the time of the count in cases where unsheltered data were not collected.
+Data are reported by Continuum of Care regions across Pennsylvania.
+They include Lackawanna County, Luzerne County, and the Eastern Pennsylvania Continuum of Care, which is composed of 33 primarily rural counties, including Wayne County.

 Why is it important?

-Tracking the number of homeless individuals is important for understanding the scope of homelessness and the potential for gaps in resource coverage.
-This data could aid in combatting homelessness and offer insight into the types of housing needed.
+Tracking the number of unhoused people is essential for understanding the scope of homelessness and the potential for gaps in resource coverage.
+This data could aid in combating homelessness and offer insight into the types of housing needed.

 How is the region performing?

-Luzerne County also experienced a decrease of homeless individuals have also decreased from 2022 to 2023 (by 57).
-The number of unsheltered individuals decreased by one.
-Similar to Lackawanna County, the number of homeless children under the age of 18 has increased from 2022 to 2023 (by three individuals).
+From 2023 to 2024, Luzerne County experienced an increase of 29 homeless individuals, and the number of unsheltered individuals increased by six.
+Similar to Lackawanna County, the number of unhoused children under the age of 18 decreased from 2023 to 2024 (by four individuals).

 It should be noted that this is the only official data on homelessness.
-The methodology to collect this data is flawed and based on anecdotal and other data.
 The Institute believes the number of individuals identifying as homeless is much higher in the region.